Rough Copy bounce back on X Factor

 Voters chose R Kelly's I Believe I Can Fly.
 Scherzinger called it an "uplifting performance" adding: "You took us to RC church - a little bit of heaven."

-The acts will return tonight when they find out who will make it to the semi finals.
+The acts will return tomorrow night when they find out who will make it to the semi finals.